Synthetixio/SIPs/content/sccp/sccp-166.md

 ## Simple Summary

-Lower fees on exchanges into sBTC, sETH, and sLINK from 40bp to 25bp on Optimism, and lower `exchangeDynamicFeeThreshold` to 25bp on Optimism.
+Lower fees on exchanges into sBTC, sETH, sLINK, sSOL, and sUSD from 40bp to 25bp on Optimism; and lower `exchangeDynamicFeeThreshold` to 25bp on Optimism.

 ## Motivation